tatevkyosababyan/Fine-Tune-Stable-Diffusion/README.md

        seed=123,  # Set this to always get the same image from the same prompt )
 ```
-6) Display using the function:
+6) Display using the following function:
 ```python
 def plot_images(images):
     plt.figure(figsize=(5, 5))